Integrity and

 An idea that’s a product of persuasion can be

-mistaken for a belief, but you cannot reflect, distill or contemplate it so
+mistaken for a belief but you cannot distill or contemplate it so that it will

-that it will become understanding like a belief can become.
-An idea that’s a
+become knowledge like a belief can become.
+An idea that’s a product of

-product of persuasion might include beliefs, metaphors and symbols, but the illuminating
+persuasion might include beliefs, metaphors and symbols but the illuminating

-potentials of a belief are not reliably experienced in persuasion.
+potentials of beliefs are not reliably experienced in persuasion.

 An

-dismiss it, like you can with an opinion, demand or convention.
-An idea that’s
+dismiss it like you can with an opinion or convention.
+An idea that’s a product

-a product of persuasion might affirm -or resist any ideas and their implications.
+of persuasion might affirm or resist any other ideas.

 Although you might be aware that an idea